Miami Dolphins guard Richie Incognito is not going down without a fight.

 “Under the labor agreement, all non-injury grievances must be heard by a neutral arbitrator.
 Incognito has requested an expedited hearing.”

-Incognito was suspended by the team on Nov.
-3 for allegedly harassing and mistreating teammate Jonathan Martin.
-Incognito defended his alleged actions during an interview with Fox Sports' Jay Glazer on Sunday.
-Dolphins owner Stephen Ross wanted to meet with Martin on Wednesday, however, that meeting was delayed because the NFL wants to sit down with Martin first.
+Incognito was suspended by the team on November 3 for allegedly harassing and mistreating teammate Jonathan Martin.
+Incognito defended his alleged actions during an interview with Fox Sports' Jay Glazer this past Sunday.
+Dolphins owner Stephen Ross wanted to meet with Martin this past Wednesday, however, that meeting was delayed because the NFL wants to sit down with Martin first.

 Right now, Incognito seemingly would settle for his money.